-Very large scratches can be reduced and some playability may be restored to the DVD, but generally additional smaller scratches are produced which can result in additional problems.
-The third DVD scratch removal method involves sanding the disc.
-The disc is sanded with fine sand paper down to the level of the scratch and then the disc is polished so that the base is transparent once again.
+The third DVD scratch removal method involves sanding the disc with fine sandpaper down to the level of the scratch and then repolishing the disc so that the base is transparent once again.
 This technique requires specialized equipment and has the greatest chance of success when compared to the other methods.
 Used DVD or CD stores usually possess this equipment and offer a scratch repair service for a fee.
 Alternatively, one can purchase this equipment.

-Although moderate success is possible when using the sanding technique to repair scratched CDs, with DVDs the procedure is riskier.
+For DVDs, the procedure is riskier.
 A DVD is two discs, half the thickness of a CD, glued together.
 For single layer discs, the information layer and metal layer are at the top of the disc, but another “dummy” disc is glued on top.
 The information and metal layers are therefore protected by 0.6 mm of plastic on either side and the base of the disc is essentially only approximately 0.6 mm thick as compared to about 1.1 mm for CDs.
-Because of the base thickness differences between a CD and DVD, there is much less plastic to sand away in order to remove a scratch for a DVD disc.
-Also, small changes in the thickness of the DVD base will affect how the laser light interacts with the disc.
-Uneven sanding will cause warping and balance issues.
-For these reasons, the chance of successful DVD scratch repair using this DVD scratch removal method is lower compared to CDs.
+Because of the base thickness differences between a CD and DVD, there is much less plastic to sand away to remove a scratch for a DVD disc.
+Also, small changes in the thickness of the DVD base will affect how the laser light interacts with the disc more than with a CD.